petrnohejl/android-scripts/README.md

 Android Scripts
 ===============

-Android Scripts is a collection of Batch scripts for OS Windows.
-It is for signing APK and getting certificate keys for Google Maps API and Facebook API.
+Android Scripts is a collection of Python/Batch scripts for OS Windows.
+It is for building project, signing APK and getting certificate keys for Google Maps API and Facebook API.

+* build.py - building script for Android app using Ant
 * certkey.bat - getting BKS keystore of my self-signed certificate
 * facebookkey.bat - getting Android key hash for Facebook app
 * facebookkeydebug.bat - getting Android debug key hash for Facebook app